DomGiarrusso/Dorkmode-for-Chrome/README.md

 ## Description:

 A Google Chrome theme for people who like it dark but don't want it black.
-Insipired from another theme I created for VS Code.
+Inspired from another theme I created for VS Code.

 ## Motivations